autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 ### Step 1 - Listing the hubs

-The query to retrieve the hubs is quite simple and it is available in the first panel of the explorer.
+The query to retrieve the hubs is quite simple and it is available in the first pane of the explorer.
 To list the hubs available you just need to click in the first panel of the explorer and then run the query, like the gif below:

 ![GET hubs](../../assets/images/gethubs.gif)
 ![GET hubs](../assets/images/gethubs.gif)

-Now make sure you can see the hub you used to join the AEC Data Model beta and move to the next query.
+Now make sure you can see the hub you used to join the AEC Data Model beta listed in the response and move to the next query.

 This tutorial will move to the next steps using the hub named as `AEC DM Developer Advocacy Support`.
 In the next query you'll need to use your hub id as input.